William Goforth: Life in West

 In 1802, Goforth ran as a Democratic-Republican to be a delegate to the convention that would draft a constitution for the proposed state of Ohio.
 He was elected to the convention, which met from November 1 to November 29, 1802.
 He voted against ever allowing slavery in the state, and was in the minority in voting for suffrage and other civil rights for black people.

 After Ohio became a state, an election was held for Ohio's at-large congressional district in 1803.
 Goforth finished in fifth place.
 Either Goforth, or his son, also William was a Presidential elector in 1804, voting for Thomas Jefferson.

 Goforth died November 2, 1807 at Columbia.
-He was buried there, but re-interred at Spring Grove Cemetery.
-His tombstone reads: "Here rest the remains of Wm.
-Goforth who was born in Philadelphia, Pa., Apr.
-1, 1731: Emigrated to Ohio in 1788: Assisted in forming her Constitution and was one of her first territorial judges: An officer in the Revolutionary War.
-He sacrificed everything for its success.
-He died Nov.
-2, A.D.
-1807 in the 76th year of his age."